-Complies $\Box$ Partly complies $\Box$ Explain $\Box$ Not app plicable 🖂 --- ------------
+Complies $\boxtimes$ Partly complies $\square$ Explain □ Not applicable □ -- ----------- ------------------

 53. The task of supervising compliance with the company's policies and rules concerning environmental, social and corporate governance matters, as well as the internal codes of conduct, should be assigned to one board committee or split between several board committees, such as the audit committee, the Nomination Committee, the sustainability committee, the corporate social responsibility committee, or any other specialised committee created by the board under its self-organisation powers.
-Such committee must be made up by non-executive directors in its entirety, most of them being independent, with the minimum functions attributed specifically in the following recommendation.
+Such committee must